Universal quantum control by non-Hermitian Hamiltonian: Theoretical framework

 Similarly, the time-evolution operator $V_{\rm rot}(t)$ in the bra space can be written as

 If the system is found to be at $|\mu_1(t_0)\rangle$ for arbitrary $t_0$, $V_{\rm rot}(t)$ can be reduced to

 Rotating back to the original picture, the time-evolution operator can be written as

-It means that under the same condition in Eq.~(\ref{Tri}), another unitary passage $\langle\mu_{k=1}(t)|$ can be activated in the bra (dual) space of the same non-Hermitian system.
+It means that under the same condition in Eq.~(\ref{Tri}), another ancillary basis state $\langle\mu_{k=1}(t)|$ can be activated as a universal passage in the bra (dual) space of the same non-Hermitian system.
 Note $V_{\rm rot}(t)$ and $V_0(t)$ are the expressions in the ket space corresponding to the practical operators in the bra space.